Upadacitinib

 • BCG (bacillus calmette guerin)

-• Japanese Encephalitis or Yellow Fever
+• Japanese Encephalitis or Yellow Fever.

 Talk with your rheumatologist before receiving any vaccines.